italobusi/actn-wdm-pluggable-modelling/draft-rokui-ccamp-actn-wdm-pluggable-modelling.md

 {: #plug-lcm}
 # Optical Pluggables Lifecycle Management

+[Editorial Note: it is under review.
+It was agreed that this section is important.
+Having said that, there are aa few potential solution to address this topic:

+ * Keep it is this draft
+* Talk to author of use-case draft to be included in that draft https://datatracker.ietf.org/doc/draft-ietf-ccamp-actn-poi-pluggable-usecases-gaps/
+* Move it to other IETF draft]

 This section discusses the complete lifecycle of an optical pluggable as shown in {{figure-overview-lifecycle-pluggable}}.
 It includes discussion on the pre-purchase evaluation of pluggables through installation to the operation of a pluggable in a live network.